ibrahimel/docker-apps/README.md

 - Portainer, Netflix and Tensorflow Jupyter are wrapped by Electron NodeJs to make them available as GUI Apps
 - Thunderbird ProtonMail: Protonmail needs to be configured after first run from an attached terminal using `docker exec -it name_of_container protonmail-bridge --cli`
 - Dev Apps (Atom, Sublime, VS Code etc.) will share the user's `.ssh .gnupg .gitconfig workspace` folders from home to enable signing commits in git and pull / push from repo using ssh and edit projects in ~/workspace.
-This default behavior can be edit in the app's `build.sh` file.
+This default behavior can be edited in the app's `build.sh` file.
 - All Dockerfiles share the same base more than necessary to run GUI apps and most of them use `ubuntu:18.04` base-image or `nvidia/opengl:ubuntu-18.04` for nvidia runtime.
 This will speed up bulk installs as most layers will already be cached.

 Try not to install applications that are already installed on your system as XDG gets confused and may launch any of the two randomly.
 Also Virtualbox cannot be installed on-top of an existing bare-metal install.